If you’re backpacking for a 10 day vacation, you really can fit anything in just one carry on. Trust me.

 Pack them like this —

 I put my heaviest rolled layers (that I'm not wearing) and form the bottom of my suitcase, along with my heavy shoes (like tennis shoes or boots — sandals I usually pack later on ... we'll get to that).
 I'll put my rolled pants down first and make single layer rolls of clothes.
 Once you have a layer of rolled clothes, build a second layer of rolled clothes, then a third if there is room.
 Then I'll top that all off with my folded clothes (like a couple of sweaters and a pullover, etc).

 At this point, your suitcase should be pretty full but not stuffed.
-If it's unzippable, go back and cut out a few layers, refold my layers and plan on doing more laundry instead of checking a big bag.
+If it's unzippable, go back and cut out a few layers, refold layers and plan on doing more laundry when you're there instead of checking a big bag.

 You'll notice that you have some pockets of space ... that's where little items come in.
-I'll wedge things like underwear and a sports bra and any slim sandals into those gaps.
+I'll wedge things like underwear, socks and a sports bra and any slim sandals into those gaps.

 I also make sure I have room for my toiletries, so a little bag of my travel-sized gems (think toothpaste, contact solution, shampoo, etc) is what I'm talking about.
 But you can also be sneaky and hide these in other spots if you keep reading.

 Then nest your clothes —

 If you'll be packing light, you really need to make room for everything in a very strategic way.
-If you will be putting tennis shoes in your carry on, fill your shoes with socks and your toiletries (a bar of soap, contact case ... any liquids you don't have to take out for security).
+If you will be putting tennis shoes in your carry on, fill your shoes with socks and your toiletries (your mascara, your contact case ... any liquids you don't have to take out for security).
 Maximize any side pockets in your suitcase to help make everything fit.